 Does the school provide scholarship or accept Florida vouchers?

-Yes, there are several scholarships your family may be eligible for through the state of Florida.
+Yes, there are several scholarships available for school age children: kindergarten through 3rd grade.
+Your family may be eligible for one of them through the state of Florida.
 More information can be found on SUFS’s Florida Tax Credit Scholarship and SUFS’s Gardiner Scholarship (PLSA) at www.stepupforstudents.org.

 Does Montessori Learning Center provide before or after school care?

 Yes!
 Montessori Learning Center will offer aftercare until 5:30 PM.
 (Dependent upon interest)

 Does Montessori Learning Center provide snacks and lunches?

 Our school does not have a full service kitchen and it is the family’s responsibility to provide their child’s meals and drinks.

 What is the eligibility cut-off date for attendance?

 Your child must be 3 by September 1 to attend our school and meet the required age to move up to the next class (4 by September 1 for PreKindergarten and 5 by September 1 for Kindergarten).

 Does Montessori Learning Center offer a part time enrollment program?